Version 4.13 (May 2018): A warning is shown when this problem occurs, both in normal events and in Swiss Pairs.

 Q: We played a 36-board event today with lead card validation.
 Boards 33-36 were tough.
 I believe that Magic Contest used 33-36 while Bridgemate/server used 1-4, so it was difficult to randomly find the right lead card.

 A2: Another solution is to manually upload a new hand record after the first 32 boards.
 This hand record file should only contain the boards from 33 and up.
-Since the hand record file will start with 33 (which means 1, since hand record files do not contain board numbers), Bridgemate Control Software will interpret this correctly.
+Since the hand record file will start with 33, which means 1 (*), Bridgemate Control Software (BCS) will interpret this correctly.
 The upload must be done manually through BCS.

 In Scandinavia, at least in Sweden, Norway and Iceland, it is very popular to play continuous barometer events, say 42 or 57 boards.
 The boards are not divided into sessions as in the rest of the world.